aws/amazon-documentdb-odbc-driver/docs/dev/run_tests.md

 **NOTES:**

-* A test DSN named `test_dsn` must be set up in order for certain tests in ITODBCConnection to pass.
+* A test DSN named `timestream-aws-profile` and `timestream-iam` must be set up in order for certain tests in ITODBCConnection to pass.
 To configure the DSN, see the instructions, below.
-* Datasets must be loaded into Elasticsearch using [kibana](https://www.elastic.co/guide/en/kibana/current/connect-to-elasticsearch.html).
-See the section on loading datasets below.

-### Windows Test DSN Setup
+### Windows Test DSN Setup [TBD]

 1. Open `src/IntegrationTests/ITODBCConnection/test_dsn.reg`.
    * This contains the registry entries needed for setting up `test_dsn`.